jakartaee/persistence/CONTRIBUTING.md

-# Contributing to Eclipse Jakarta Persistence
+# Contributing to Jakarta Persistence

 Thanks for your interest in this project.

 ## Project description

 The Java Persistence API is the Java API for the management of persistence and object/relational mapping in Jakarta EE and Java SE environments.

 * https://projects.eclipse.org/projects/ee4j.jpa